pfirsich/love-discord-faq/syntaxsugar.md

 	tbl2         = {},   -- the key is equivalent to ['tbl2']
 	['tbl3']     = {},
 	['anything'] = 'arbitrary string key',
-	['or']       = 'arbitrary string key that happens to be a lua keyword', 'second',    -- [2] is the key here, due to [1] already being defined above. something    = 'specific string key, as mentioned above', -- this comma at the end is fine.
+	['or']       = 'string key that happens to be a lua keyword', 'second',    -- [2] is the key here, due to [1] already being defined above. something    = 'specific string key, as mentioned above', -- this comma at the end is fine.
 }